Defunct local councils of the Boy Scouts of America in California: San Francisco Bay Area Council

 The SFBAC (#028) was formed by a merger of the San Francisco Area Council and Oakland Area Council in February 1964.
 Located in the San Francisco Bay Area, serving the cities of Colma, Daly City (northern section), San Francisco, Emeryville, Oakland, San Leandro, Hayward, Fremont, Union City, Newark, Pleasanton, Dublin, and Livermore, as well as unincorporated communities such as Castro Valley, San Lorenzo, and Sunol.
 In June 1916, the Oakland-Piedmont Council (#021) was chartered, changing its name in 1921 to the Oakland Area Council after Piedmont elected to organize their own council.
 In January 1917, the San Francisco Council (#051) was chartered, changing its name in 1924 to the San Francisco Area Council.

 Los Angeles Area Council

 Los Angeles Area Council (LAAC) (#33) served most of the City of Los Angeles as well as several other cities in the greater Los Angeles area.
 It was one of five Boy Scouts of America councils in Los Angeles County, California.

 The Los Angeles Area Council was founded in 1915 as the Centinela Council, changing its name in 1925 to the Los Angeles Council.
 In 1934 the San Antonio District (#046), founded in 1922; and the South Pasadena Council (#067), founded in 1927 merged into the LAC, with the name of the organization changing to the Los Angeles Metropolitan Area Council.
 The council name changed to LAAC in 1945. and currently merging into GLAAC.

-Marin Council

-One of the six councils that serves the San Francisco Bay area, the Marin Council was formed in 1910.
-In 1918 it absorbed the Mill Valley and Sausalito Councils.The Marin County's Scouting community was born just six months after the national Boy Scouts of America organization in 1910.

-Camps

-Camp Marin-Sierra (Chubb Lake) located in Emigrant Gap, CA. The camp features 320-acres of forested terrain with significant facilities, including Ibach And Murray lodges, a rifle, shotgun and archery range, full commercial kitchen, rock climbing wall, camp fire bowl and waterfront facilities.
-Marin Sierra hosts resident camp for Scouts BSA troops and Venture crews.
-The facility is also used year-round by various Scout units and is staffed by a full-time ranger.

-Camp Tamarancho located in Fairfax, CA. 412 acre camp available for year-round use, the camp has developed facilities including a full commercial kitchen, archery and rifle ranges, a chapel and both developed and primitive campsites.
-Tamarancho hosts BSA units from around Northern California as well as Marin Council programs such as Cub Scout day camp.
-The camp is staffed by a full time ranger.
-Surrounding the camp is one of the Bay Area’s largest network of maintained single-track mountain bike trails.